-27.1.
-When a person carries out development without planning permission, the council
+- 27.1.
+When a person carries out development without planning permission, the council considers what action to take.
+Although we investigate allegations, the decision on whether to take formal action is discretionary. - 27.2.

-- 27.2.
 If we find a breach of planning control has occurred, we can consider enforcement action.
 However, before such action is taken, we will give the person an opportunity to put things right.
 This could involve us asking for a new retrospective planning application. - 27.3.
 If no application is made and the breach is deemed to be harmful in planning terms, then formal action will be considered.
 We have several tools we can use, including enforcement notices and high court injunctions, however, as most breaches of planning control are not criminal matters, formal action is always the last resort. - 27.4.
 Before reporting a suspected breach of planning control, please take a look at the our Enforcement Statement, available at: www.whitehorsedc.gov.uk/services-and-advice/planning-and-building/planning-enforcement